Jerusalem cancels vote on settlement construction

 "The municipality regards housing in Jerusalem as a municipal need rather than a political action, and therefore there is no need to vote on this on a sensitive day when John Kerry is to give a speech," Rubin said.
 "We don't want to be a part of a political controversy."

-Kerry's speech Wednesday at the State Department comes at a time of frayed relations between the US and Israel following the Obama administration's controversial decision to abstain from Friday's UN Security Council vote.
+Kerry's speech comes at a time of frayed relations between the US and Israel following the Obama administration's controversial decision to abstain from Friday's UN Security Council vote.

-Kerry said at the time of the vote that he would, in the coming days, "share more detailed thoughts, drawn from the experience of the last several years, on the way ahead."
+Kerry -- who has less than a month remaining in office -- said at the time that he would, in the coming days, "share more detailed thoughts, drawn from the experience of the last several years, on the way ahead."

 On Sunday, Netanyahu summoned the US ambassador and launched a scathing attack on the Obama administration after its refusal to veto the UN Security Council resolution.